esm-tools/pymorize/doc/quickstart.rst

   cd pymorize
   pip install pymorize[<extras>]

-For more detials in installation options, please refer section installation_
+For more details in installation options, please refer section installation_

 Setting up a task to pymorize
 -----------------------------